Virginia Probate FAQs

 - Identify and pay all of the deceased’s creditors

-- File and pay the deceased’s final taxes
+- File and pay the deceased’s final tax returns and tax returns for the estate

 - Identify and notify all of the deceased’s heirs